MrMentalFlower/juicy-C/readme.md

-This repo is only for learning coding with the C language in realation to Linux.
+This is for Flower's programs